Zir0-93/zir0-93.github.io/_posts/2019-07-30-rest-message-queue.md

 In this post however, I want to **focus on some of the wrong reasons** commonly given to use one communication mechanism over the other.

 # Message Queues Add Additional Cost
-**Rationale**: The cost of the message queue infrastructure to persist messages introduces a significant expenses to the system.
+> "The cost of the message queue infrastructure to persist messages introduces a significant expenses to the system."

-**Response**: Firstly, HTTP communication would typically be routed through a load balancer in the absence of a message queue which would incur expenses, albeit not as significant.
+Firstly, HTTP communication would typically be routed through a load balancer in the absence of a message queue which would incur expenses, albeit not as significant.

 Secondly, message queues typically operate over much lighter weight protocols than HTTP, thereby reducing the overall load on your